 To run in our elections there are several dates you need to bear in mind.

+Nominations will open Monday 12th October 10am.
+Nominations will close Friday 23rd October, 12pm.
 This is your opportunity to put yourself forward on our website, write your manifesto and create your elections profile ready for when voting starts.

 The Returning Officer will oversee the elections and ensure confidence in the validity and legality of the elections.
 They will be the final interpreter of the Elections Regulations.